Yandy Díaz Player Props: Rays vs. Phillies

 Yandy Díaz At The Plate

-- Diaz has driven in a run in 25 games this year (34.2%), including eight games with more than one RBI (11.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Diaz has driven in a run in 25 games this season (33.8%), including eight games with more than one RBI (10.8%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.